banzaicloud/one-eye-docs/docs/quickstart/multicluster.md

         EOF
         ```

-    1. Create a Kubernetes secret for the certificate with proper labels.
-The labels are needed so the Thanos operator can find the secret and attach it to the ThanosPeer custom resource.
+    1. Create a Kubernetes secret for the certificate with proper labels (**monitoring.banzaicloud.io/thanospeer** and **monitoring.banzaicloud.io/thanospeer-ca**).
+The labels are needed so the Thanos operator can find the secret automatically and attach it to the ThanosPeer custom resource.

         ```bash
         cat <<EOF | kubectl apply -f-